 Using WooCommerce One Page Checkout, you can get some of these same effects.
 WooCommerce One Page checkout allows you to put a shortcode on a page and in a single page, letting your customer select their products and fill in the checkout form.
 When they submit their order, it’s done.

 Leveraging WooCommerce One Page Checkout eliminates the step of adding something to your cart because it is added to the cart and able to be purchased at the same time.
-With a straightforward shortcode, and your product id’s, you can list your products and get a single page checkout experience.
+With a straightforward shortcode and an ID for each of your products, you can list your products and get a single page checkout experience.

 In addition to supporting all of the standard WooCommerce product types, WooCommerce One Page Checkout supports Easy Pricing Tables, Subscriptions, WooCommerce Checkout Addons, and many other extensions.